 Any practical, day-to-day habits you suggest to use Instagram without letting it dictate your mood?

 Stop the addiction.
 Turn off notifications, and then watch how much you mindlessly, without even knowing it, check or refresh your apps.
-Create new rituals in the mornings and evening rather than scrolling social media.
-Call a friend, do social activities, or do a face mask and don't IG story it.
+Create new rituals in the mornings and evenings rather than scrolling social media.
+Call a friend, do social activities, or do a face mask and don't IG-Story it.
 Work on using your phone and social media consciously.

 Is it possible to stop caring?

 I think so, but I also think we have to be good to ourselves.
 We have to believe we are worthy.
 Now, there are some terrible things that can make us feel so bad on social media, and I wouldn't want to tell someone not to care if they are bullied, harassed, or targeted.
 That is a different experience and one that you have to process in a responsible way.
 But can you stop caring about superficial things and what you will post, who will see, how well it will do or not?
 Sure.
 Stop putting your worth in double-taps.
 Figure out where your validation is coming from.

 On Using Instagram as a Tool for Inspiration Instead

 In what ways do you use Instagram as a tool for positivity?